Skip to main contentSkip to navigation

 Is there an external hard drive repair service near me?

-Why is external hard drive data recovery so expensive at other labs?
+Why does external hard drive data recovery get expensive?

 What is the cheapest way to recover data from an external hard drive?

 If the drive makes no unusual sounds, try a different USB cable & port first.
 USB 3.0 Micro-B cables fail frequently.
 If that doesn't work & the drive isn't clicking or beeping, free tools like Recuva can recover logically deleted files from a healthy drive.
 If the drive is clicking, beeping, or completely dead, software can't help & will make the problem worse.
-At that point, the cheapest path is a lab with published pricing: our bridge-only recovery starts at $100, which is lower than the "evaluation fee" at most competitors.
+At that point, the cheapest path is a lab with published pricing: our bridge-only recovery starts at $100, with no diagnostic fee.

 How much does it cost to recover a dropped WD My Passport?

 A dropped WD My Passport usually requires a head swap at $1,200–$1,500 plus the donor drive.
-Typical donor cost is $50-$150 for common 2.5-inch WD models, or $200-$400 for rare firmware revisions.
-Because the drive uses hardware AES-256 encryption tied to the USB bridge, the original bridge must ship with the drive so we can extract the Data Encryption Key before imaging the swapped mechanism.
-If the bridge also failed, add firmware-tier encryption key extraction at $600–$900.
-A rush fee of +$100 moves the drive to the front of the queue.
+Donor drives are matching drives used for parts.
+Typical donor cost: $50–$150 for common drives, $200–$400 for rare or high-capacity models.
+We source the cheapest compatible donor available.
+Because many WD Passport drives use hardware AES-256 encryption tied to the USB bridge path, the original bridge must ship with the drive so we can preserve or reconstruct the encryption workflow before imaging the swapped mechanism.
+If the bridge also failed, we quote the combined encryption and mechanical workflow after evaluation.
+Rush placement is available: +$100 rush fee to move to the front of the queue.

 What does it cost to diagnose whether the bridge or the internal drive failed?

 Nothing.
 Diagnosis is free.
-We open the enclosure, remove the internal SATA mechanism, and power it up through a direct SATA connection on PC-3000.
-If the drive enumerates and reads cleanly, the bridge was the only failure and recovery is a Tier 1 simple copy at $100.
+We open the enclosure and test the internal mechanism through the appropriate PC-3000 path, direct SATA for SATA mechanisms and a native USB workflow when required.
+If the drive enumerates and reads cleanly, the board was the only failure and recovery is a Tier 1 simple copy at $100.
 If the mechanism is clicking, not spinning, or unreadable, we quote the correct tier (firmware $600–$900, head swap $1,200–$1,500, or platter damage $2,000) before any paid work begins.
 There is no diagnostic fee regardless of outcome, and no data means no charge.

 Do I pay anything if the external drive is too damaged to recover?

 No. Our no-data-no-charge guarantee means you pay nothing if we cannot recover your files, even after a head-swap attempt or platter cleaning.
-The only exception is the 50% deposit on Tier 4 head swaps and Tier 5 surface-damage cases, where donor drives are consumed during the procedure regardless of outcome.
-The deposit covers donor-drive cost only.
-Typical donor cost is $50-$150 for common models or $200-$400 for rare firmware revisions.
+Head-swap and surface-damage cases require the deposit listed in the pricing table because clean-bench labor and donor matching begin before imaging.
+Donor drives are matching drives used for parts.
+Typical donor cost: $50–$150 for common drives, $200–$400 for rare or high-capacity models.
+We source the cheapest compatible donor available.
 If we discover during clean-bench work that the damage is more severe than the quoted tier, we communicate the revised assessment before any escalation.

 Is recovery cheaper for a 2.5-inch portable external than a 3.5-inch desktop external?